Client segregation and portability under EMIR

 The guidance from the European Securities and Markets Authority (ESMA) underlines that while CCPs might offer other levels of protection in addition to individual client segregation and omnibus client segregation (e.g. an omnibus gross margin client model), omnibus client segregation is the minimum level of client protection that can be used under EMIR.

-The regulators' stance is the CCP may, at the request of a clearing member, set up individually segregated accounts in which the positions and assets of indirect clients of a client may be recorded, but there is no obligation to do so.
+ESMA's EMIR Q&As include, moreover, a clearance on whether CCPs are required to provide segregated accounts for indirect clients (i.e. clients of the clients of the clearing members) - the regulators' stance is the CCP may, at the request of a clearing member, set up individually segregated accounts in which the positions and assets of indirect clients of a client may be recorded, but there is no obligation to do so.

-It should be noted, however, as explained by the ESMA Q&A updated on 11 February 2014 (ESMA/2014/164), the provisions of Article 4 of EMIR and Article 2 of Commission Delegated Regulation (EU) No 149/2013 on indirect clearing apply only to OTC derivatives and not to all products (this is on account of they are lodged within Article 4 of EMIR and are said to be for the purpose of meeting the clearing obligation).
+It should be noted, however, as explained by the ESMA Q&As updated on 11 February 2014 (ESMA/2014/164), the provisions of Article 4 of EMIR and Article 2 of Commission Delegated Regulation (EU) No 149/2013 on indirect clearing apply only to OTC derivatives and not to all products (this is on account of they are lodged within Article 4 of EMIR and are said to be for the purpose of meeting the clearing obligation).

 ESMA is considering the reasons for this lack of offer, including the commercial incentive and the existence of some legal impediment to provide indirect clearing services in accordance with the requirements of the RTS on OTC Derivatives."